 Please remember to check your references for accuracy.
 Use the online guide Citing Your Sources for references.

-If clicking on item the title or "online Full Text" link does not take you to the online version, you may need to look for a print copy.
+If clicking on item the title or "online Full Text" link does not take you to the online version, you may need to look for other ways of getting a copy.

-When an article is not available online, the icon is usually gray and the link reads "Citation Online" instead of "Full Text Online."
+When an article is not available online, the link reads "Citation Online" instead of "Full Text Online."

 Click on the article title or "Citation Online" link to display information about the article.
-Click on the "Request" icon.
+Click on the "See Other Access Options" icon.

 You will see a screen that lists various options for searching for the item in print or requesting it.